mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Save_files.md

     - TPP_GAME_DATA
     - `TPP_GAME_DATA<index>`

+`TPP_GRAPHICS_CONFIG` is a plain json file with graphics settings (resolution, effects etc.).

+Others are encrypted with symmetric algorithm.
+Their contents are player-specific variables (like GMP, staff etc.) and lua variables encoded in strcode32.
 Save file name is set in lua, `00_dat/Assets/tpp/script/lib/TppDefine.lua`.
 You can change it to keep main save file safe.

-Save files are encrypted with symmetric algorithm.
-Their contents are player-specific variables (like GMP, staff etc.) and lua variables encoded in strcode32.
+More information about saves can be found in `0/00/Assets/tpp/script/lib/TppSave.lua`.
+In the exe you'll be looking for `tpp::gm::impl::ScriptVar_*` functions.

 Use [squib](https://github.com/unknown321/squib) to decode/encode files and inspect their contents.